 - Fun – The process of painting 3D printed models can really be fun.
 Enroll your friends and make them help you accomplish the task.
 Have fun with colours and techniques, experiment with ABS, PLA smoothing, painting and don’t stop until you reach the desired result.
 You also get the chance to observe the entire process, from creation to final result, without leaving the comfort of your home.

 See how DIY 3D printing is becoming a very popular trend nowadays and how delightful the all process can be.

 - Emotional value – We all know that we have a higher emotional connection to something we create with our own hands.
 This is also the case with the 3D printed objects.
-Once you know how much effort and ambition you’ve put into making the model to look the way it looks, you will be feeling proud of your achievements and will know that nothing is impossible unless you want it.
+Once you know how much effort and ambition you’ve put into smoothing 3D prints, priming and painting the model to look the way it looks, you will be feeling proud of your achievements and will know that nothing is impossible unless you want it.

 Read 8 Benefits of 3D Printing at Home and find out what other reasons can determine you to invest in a 3D printer and start printing at home.
-Total customization, possibility to control the printing process, and no shipping costs are just few of the advantages we talked about.
-It’s a 10 minute reading, don’t pass by.
+Total customization, the possibility to control the printing process, and no shipping costs are just a few of the advantages we talked about.
+It’s a 10-minute reading, don’t pass by.